-First, each group submits 3 copies of a written report, in the form of a design proposal that could be used by a manufacturer as the basis for a marketable product, or by an engineer as the basis for a new process.
+First, each group submits a written report, in the form of a design proposal that could be used by a manufacturer as the basis for a marketable product, or by an engineer as the basis for a new process.
 The final report must be written as a team project, with the primary author of each section identified.
-The reports should be word-processed and you should allow between 1,000 - 3,000 words (and \leq 12 figures absolute maximum) per team member.
+The reports should be word-processed and you should allow between 1,000 - 3,000 words (and ≤ 12 figures absolute maximum) per team member.
 Your report should be written in such a way that it can undergo initial evaluation in half an hour.
-Appendix G contains the marking scheme used to assess Team Design Projects in 2017-18.
+Appendix H contains the marking scheme used to assess Team Design Projects in 2021-22.

 Second, each group is required to make a professional standard presentation (involving all the team members) to members of staff including the TDP Examiners.
 Your attitude should regard them as potential board members such as the Chief Engineer and Finance Director, i.e. intelligent and influential people whom you wish to convince of the merits of your product, but who do not know as much as you do about your specialism.
 You should expect to limit your presentation to twenty minutes, including coping with interruptions.
-There will be 10 minutes allocated to questions from the staff afterwards.
+There will be 10 minutes allocated to questions from the examiners afterwards.

 The project takes place entirely within the first 3 weeks of Michaelmas term.
 There are no third year Materials lectures scheduled during weeks 1 and 2 to ensure that students can work full-time on the project.
-All reports must be submitted, together with a declaration of authorship to the Deputy Administrator (Academic) or deputy by noon on Tuesday, 3rd week Michaelmas term, and the presentations are held on Friday, 3rd week Michaelmas term.
+All reports must be submitted as a single pdf document to the Chair of Examiners in the Honour School of Materials, via Inspera, by noon on Tuesday, 3rd week Michaelmas term, and the presentations are held on Friday, 3rd week Michaelmas term.